The North Face vs Columbia Sportswear: which is the right gear for you?

 Both The North Face and Columbia Sportswear have a wide selection of clothing and gear aimed at different needs.
 To compare, let’s take a look at a waterproof hiking jacket from each brand.

-Columbia's Men’s OutDry Extreme Mesh Waterproof Shell Jacket is priced at £225 and comes in black only.
+Columbia's OutDry Extreme Mesh Waterproof Shell Jacket is priced at $250 / £225 and comes in black only.
 It utilises the brand’s own waterproof-breathable membrane and is made with a fully sealed construction.
 The pockets also feature water-resistant zippers.

 The jacket is windproof and has a drop tail, bonded hood brim and adjustable hem and cuffs.
-The waterproof shell jacket is packable into its hand pocket.
-There is no information available for the jacket weight.
+The waterproof shell jacket is packable into its hand pocket and weighs 313g.

 At the same price, The North Face Men's Dryzzle Futurelight Jacket is designed with the brand’s own waterproof-breathable fabric, Futurelight and also has FlashDry moisture wicking fabric.
 TNF says the jacket includes recycled materials.